Why Saving $1 Million for Retirement Is Meaningless

 So don’t spend too much time obsessing over a magic number.
 Think instead about your purchasing power.

 Fortunately, there are some types of assets that lock in purchasing power.
-Inflation-resistant assets like treasury inflation protected securities (TIPS) and Series I Savings Bonds (I-bonds) grow at the rate of inflation.
+Inflation-resistant assets tend to at least pace the rate of inflation, growing in value as dollars weaken.

 Examine retirement assets that preserve buying power